Angle Icon

 Best fit for Clinicians who prefer structured notes and minimal setup Clinicians who want highly free-form templates Freed aligned better with my documentation style overall.

-To fairly compare Freed and Heidi, I used both tools in my primary care practice across various visit types:
+To fairly compare Freed and Heidi, we scoured reviews and asked a practicing nurse practitioner to use both tools in her primary care practice across various visit types:

 • Routine wellness exams